Roborock H6 Review

 Now, they’re dabbling into the cordless vacuum niche, and the H6 is their first cordless stick vacuum that took three years to develop.

-There’s nothing special when it comes to the design, but it has some cool features that I’ve never seen with other cord-free products I’ve tested.
+The design is nothing special, but it has some cool features that I’ve never seen in other cord-free products I’ve tested.

 Runs For Close to 90 Minutes!